zaphosting/docs/docs/projectzomboid-rcon.md

 ---
 id: projectzomboid-rcon
 title: "Project Zomboid: RCON"
-description: "Learn how to use RCON for Project Zomboid - ZAP-Hosting Documentation"
+description: "Learn how to use RCON for Project Zomboid"
 sidebar_label: RCON
 services:
   - gameserver-projectzomboid